univention/ucsschool-id-connector/docs/admin.rst

    For more information,
    see :uv:kb:`A script shall be executed on each or a certain UCS systems before/during/after the join process <13034>`

+The app is using the CA trust store from the UCS host system.
+The app is restarting if the certificates are updated by ``update-ca-certificates``, you can disable the automatic restart in the |AppC| settings.

 Receiving system
 ----------------